fathimasithara01/tradeverse/README.md

 ---

- ## What This Project Demonstrates

-- Backend ownership of a complete domain

-- Role-based access control (RBAC)

-- Clean Architecture implementation

-- Structured business logic separation

-- Database transaction handling

-- Cron-based background processing

 ## Limitations

-- Deployment: Local Docker setup for development and testing.
+- Local Docker setup for development and testing
 - No distributed scaling setup
 - No Kubernetes or cloud deployment included

-- Intended for backend system design demonstration

 ---